eliza-bextor/eliza-bextor/README.md

 ## hi there!
 About me:
 - Fullstack developer
-- Prefer web development, however non-web projects are also exist
+- Prefer web development, however non-web projects also exist

 <!--